 What have been your key accomplishments and what have you learnt from in past leadership roles?

-As a President of Woodford Green Toastmasters, I led the club to achieve the Distinguished Club Programme.
+As the President of Woodford Green Toastmasters, I led the club to achieve the Distinguished Club Programme.
 This experience helped me to understand how to lead volunteers and work collaboratively with them.

 As an Area Director, I have built a team of two Area Directors and together we motivate and support our members to plan and achieve their educational goals.
 Using my persuasive and negotiation skills, I have set up an Area Council for Area 12 which is working well.
-I am proud of this because this area has not had a such a forum for sometime.
+I am proud of this because this area has not had such a forum for some time.